traffic-intelligence/transact/Readme.md

     operation,
     DoLoggingOperation(LoggingType.DEBUG, "This is an example") ]
-job = Job()
+job = Job({
+    "name": "example job"
+})

 transaction = Transaction(operations)

 success = transaction.enqueue(job)
 ```
 If an operation fails, the orchestrator automatically rolls back all the operation.
+If certain
+attributes of the job should be set before the operations process it, the `kwargs` can be used.
+We can also pass a dictionary to the job directly.

 ## Developing